T20X/notes/C++Expressions.md

 An expression is a sequence of operators and operands that specifies a computation.An expression can result in a value and can cause side effects The implementation can regroup operators according to the usual mathematical rules only where the operators really are associative or commutative

+## value computations

+ value computations (including determining the identity of an object for glvalue evaluation and fetching a value previously assigned to an object for prvalue evaluation)

+## "evaluation"

+Evaluation of an expression (or a subexpression) in general includes both value computations (including determining the identity of an object for glvalue evaluation and fetching a value previously assigned to an object for prvalue evaluation) and initiation of side effects

 # Refenrece

 references are not objects